 Step #1: Starting the Round

-The game begins with players placing a single mandatory ante wager of their choosing, so long as the amount meets or exceed the table minimum.
+The game begins with players placing a single mandatory ante wager of their choosing, so long as the amount meets or exceeds the table minimum.
 Then, the dealer will pass out seven cards face down to each player, before dealing seven cards face down to themselves.
-All players then take a moment to examine their seven hole cards, before “setting” their five cards and two card poker hands.
+All players then take a moment to examine their seven hole cards, before “setting” their five cards and two-card poker hands.